 The quarterly, half-yearly and yearly financial results of the Company are sent to the Stock Exchanges immediately after these were approved by the Board.
-These were widely published in Business Standard and/or Economics Times and/or Loksatta.
+These were published in widely circulated news papers viz.
+Business Standard and/or Economics Times [English & Gujarati] and/or Loksatta.